 The key term is skin contact, that is, the time during which the juice is allowed to draw on the skins.
 This is where the magic happens.

-In the grape's skin and pips there are a number of substances that otherwise never make it into an ordinary white wine.
-The most important are the tannins, the same substances that give red wine its firmness and that slightly astringent sensation on the tongue.
-When white grapes get skin contact, the wine draws tannin out of the skins and thereby gains a structure one normally associates with red wine.
+In the grape's skin and seeds there are a number of substances that would otherwise never make it into an ordinary white wine.
+The most important are the tannins, the same substances that give red wine its firmness and the slightly puckering sensation on the tongue.
+When white grapes get skin contact, the wine draws tannin out of the skins and thereby gains a structure you would normally associate with red wine.

-At the same time, colour compounds and part of the grape's aromatic reserve are drawn out.
-Many of the grape's aromatic compounds are in fact bound up in the skin and are only released when they are given time and contact.
+At the same time colour compounds and part of the grape's aromatic reserve are drawn out as well.
+Many of the grape's aromatic compounds are in fact bound up in the skin and only released when they are given time and contact.
 This is part of the explanation for why orange wine often smells different and more intense than the same grape made as a classic white wine.

 It varies a great deal.
-Some winemakers let the juice draw on the skins for just a couple of days, and the result is a lightly tinted wine with only a hint of structure.
-Others let it stand for weeks or months, and here both colour, tannin and flavour become distinctly more pronounced.
-The longer the contact, the more the character of the skins comes through.
+Some wine producers let the juice draw on the skins for just a couple of days, and the result is a lightly tinted wine with only a hint of structure.
+Others let it stand for weeks or months, and here both colour, tannin and flavour become clearly more pronounced.
+The longer the contact, the more the character of the skins comes forward.

-So there is not one orange wine, but a whole spectrum from the delicate and almost white-wine-like to the deep and powerful.
+There is therefore not one orange wine, but a whole spectrum from the delicate and almost white-wine-like to the deep and powerful.

 The connection to natural wine

-Orange wine and natural wine often overlap, but they are not the same thing.
+Orange wine and natural wine often overlap, but they are not the same.
 Orange wine is about a method (skin contact on white grapes), while natural wine is about a philosophy of intervening as little as possible.
-You can read more about that mindset in our section on natural wine.
+You can read more about that way of thinking in our section on natural wine.

-The reason the two often go hand in hand is that many producers of orange wine work in a low-intervention tradition.
-They like to ferment with the grapes' own, wild yeast cells rather than added ones, and they keep the sulphur at a low level.
-Here the skin contact actually plays a practical role: the skins contain phenols with a certain antimicrobial and protective effect, which can make the wine a little more robust without a large amount of added sulphur.
-If you want to understand the role of sulphur better, we have gathered it in the section on sulphur in wine.
+The reason the two so often go together is that many producers of orange wine work in a low-intervention tradition.
+They like to ferment with the grapes' own wild yeast cells rather than added ones, and they keep the sulphur at a low level.
+Here skin contact actually plays a practical role: the skins contain phenols with a certain antimicrobial and protective effect, which can make the wine a little more robust without a large amount of added sulphur.
+If you want to understand the role of sulphur better, we have gathered it together in the section on sulphur in wine.

-This does not mean that all orange wine is natural wine, or the other way around.
+This does not mean that all orange wine is natural wine, or vice versa.
 But they live in the same neighbourhood, and you will often come across them side by side.

 How it tastes

-In the aroma you often meet notes leaning towards dried fruit, citrus peel, tea and spice, and sometimes a nutty and slightly oxidative character.
+In the aroma you often meet notes that lean towards dried fruit, citrus peel, tea and spice, and sometimes a nutty and slightly oxidative character.
 It is typically more complex and less crisp-fresh than a classic white wine.

 On the palate the biggest shift is the structure.
-The tannins give a slightly astringent, firm sensation that one normally associates with red wine.
-This makes orange wine fuller and more gripping, and it is precisely here that many people need to get used to it.
-In return, it also opens up new possibilities at the table, because the wine's structure makes it flexible alongside food that can otherwise be hard to pair with white wine.
+The tannins give a slightly puckering, firm sensation that one normally associates with red wine.
+That makes orange wine fuller and grippier, and this is precisely where many need to get used to it.
+In return it also opens up new possibilities at the table, because the wine's structure makes it flexible alongside food that can otherwise be hard to pair with white wine.

-A good piece of advice: serve orange wine a touch cooler than room temperature, but not ice-cold.
-Too much cold closes off the aromas and unduly emphasises the tannins.
+A good tip: serve orange wine a touch cooler than room temperature, but not ice cold.
+Too much chill shuts off the aromas and accentuates the tannins unnecessarily.

 In short